skramm/homog2d/docs/homog2d_manual.md

 This library will ensure these conditions, and will throw an exception (of type `std::runtime_error`) if that kind of thing happens.
 The thresholds have default values.
-They are implemented as static values, that user code can be changed any time.
+They are implemented as static values, that user code can change any time.

 - When checking for parallel lines (see `isParallelTo()`), the "null" angle value has a default value of one thousand of a radian (0.001 rad).